 Now, these metrics are valid for every regression of the app.
 Each and every time when source code is modified and a new build is deployed, it should be thoroughly tested.
 With test automation that’s not a challenge but really a smooth process that gets instant results without any manual intervention.

-Application and Infrastructure Testing and Monitoring
+DevOps Infrastructure for Mobile App Testing and Monitoring

 When talking about mobile apps it’s not only about the APK or IPA deployed on the device, but more often there is a tremendous number of dependencies to other applications, backends, and network(s).
-Developing, deploying and testing in the infrastructure context also improves insights of how well the entire environment does and how the application performs.
+Developing, deploying and testing in the infrastructure context also improves insights into how well the entire environment does and how the application performs.
 In this context, it’s also much easier to drive iterations to make usability, UI and user experience aspects better: If something lags or performs bad in the system it will have an impact to all other pieces of the system.

 Comprehensive Dev&Test Process and Mobile App Delivery